cs-ed/impacts-atorresteach/README.md

 - Testing program code and correcting errors
 - Documenting and explaining how program code works

-&ensp; **How will students demonstrate the social impact of Computer Science on society?**
+How will students demonstrate the social impact of Computer Science on society?
 ---

-Recall Facts and Basic Concepts
+|Recall Facts and Basic Concepts| Students

 - Students will need to define